Martiless/flawlesscooking/README.md

 * As a new user, I am looking to contact the school.
       __Met on the home page of the website in the form of the enquiries form__
 * As a new user, I would like to find out more about the person who will be teaching my child.
-      __Met on the About page of the website, you get to know more about the teacher and the experince she was__
+      __Met on the About page of the website, you get to know more about the teacher and the experience she was__
 * As a new user, I would like to see pictures of past students of the school.
       __Met on the Gallery page of the website.
-Photos will be update on a regular basis__
+Photos will be updated regularly__
 * As a new user, I would like to get an idea of the types of recipes my child will be learning.
       __Met on the Recipes page.
-Ideally this page will be updated with new recipes on a monthly basis__
+Ideally this page will be updated with new recipes monthly__

 ***